No Widget Added

 Both laws are a new secret code and a game-changer, demanding SEO to dance alongside Large Language Models (LLMs) in a sophisticated way.
 According to the Order and Act wording, SEO agencies need to work on a new level of strategy if they want to set up a camp in the EU or the USA.

-For instance, the EU AI Act aims at protecting users and streamlining their collaboration with digital spaces and content that are environmentally conscious, unbiased, secure, and transparent.
+For instance, the EU AI Act aims to protect users and streamline their collaboration with digital spaces and content that are environmentally conscious, unbiased, secure, and transparent.
 But do the new laws give any definitions of what an AI system is?
 No, and this is a huge challenge.
-Categorization of whether a new setup is qualified as AI software or not is far from being clear and straightforward.
+Categorization of whether a new setup qualifies as AI software is far from clear or straightforward.
 It now lacks any corporate infrastructure.

-Today, large enterprises and small businesses have to work with their legal teams to establish parameters for their companies to serve their end-users.
+Today, large enterprises and small businesses must work with their legal teams to establish parameters for their companies to serve their end users.
 With this in mind, Stanford Research published a paper highlighting AI compliance indicators.
 According to the graphic, the core pointers for Large Language Model compliance are:

 • Data governance